 I know I'm running late here.

-All right, hour two, Sean Hannity Show, 800 941.
+All right, hour two, Sean Hannity's show, 800-941.

 Sean is a toll-free telephone number.

-You want to be a part of the program.
+You want to be a part of the program?

-He's has it his hands in.
+He has his hands in.

 And we find out that he hates Trump and that he loves Hillary Clinton.

-And now the story's getting bigger.
+And now the story is getting bigger.

-We have talked at length about half of the people that Muller appointed, they're all big Democratic donors, no Republican donors.
+We have talked at length about half of the people that Mueller appointed.

-We've told you all about him.
+One email, Andrew Weissman, we've told you all about him.

-He's the guy that literally put innocent people in jail and made up laws and a whole bunch of other unethical, unethical and questionable conduct that he's been involved in.
+He's the guy that literally put innocent people in jail and made up laws and a whole bunch of other unethical and questionable conduct that he's been involved in.

-Well, now we find out that in fact he's a big supporter of Sally Yates.
+Well, now we find out that, in fact, he's a big supporter of Sally Yates.

 And on the day that she got fired, I'm proud of you and in awe of you.